 History of AAPP

 AAPP was founded on March 23, 2000, the 11th anniversary of the arrest of Min Ko Naing, a student leader and prominent figure during the 1988 uprising who spent nineteen years in prison.
 From 2000 to the present day, AAPP has based its headquarters in Mae Sot, Thailand, due to the exile of most AAPP team members.
 AAPP has successfully adapted to the on-going political transformations within Burma.
-Since 2012, Burma has released a great number of political prisoners and most of the former political prisoners involved with AAPP have now been removed from the Burmese government’s blacklist, which has allowed us to open two more AAPP offices within Burma, one in Rangoon and the other in Mandalay.
+Since 2012, Burma has released a great number of political prisoners and most of the former political prisoners involved with AAPP have now been removed from the Burmese government’s blacklist, which allowed us to open an office in Rangoon inside Burma.
 As such, AAPP saw an opportunity to further develop efficient nation-wide assistance programs in order to meet the needs of those released.

 From its formation on January 2013, AAPP was a key member of the Committee for Scrutinizing the Remaining Political Prisoners (CSRPP) until it was disbanded at the beginning of 2015.
 Despite AAPP’s dedication and central role in the CSRPP, the government chose to exclude AAPP from the new body, the Prisoners of Conscience Affairs Committee, formed in January 2015.
 AAPP continues to campaign for the release of all remaining political prisoners.
-In 2017, despite promises of the NLD to release all remaining political prisoners, AAPP holds records of sentenced and incarcerated political prisoners, and hundreds of individuals awaiting trial for politically motivated actions.
+Despite promises of the NLD to release all remaining political prisoners, AAPP continues to hold records of sentenced and incarcerated political prisoners, and hundreds of individuals awaiting trial for politically motivated actions.

 AAPP is widely recognized as a reliable and credible source of information on Burmese political prisoner issues by the United Nations, foreign governments, Amnesty International, Human Rights Watch and respected media outlets around the world.